DTStack/molecule/website/docs/installation.md

 npm run start
 ```

-It will open [http://localhost:3000](http://localhost:3000) automatically in brower or you can open it by yourself, you can see a simple IDE interface in page.
+It will open [http://localhost:3000](http://localhost:3000) automatically in browser or you can open it in yourself, you can see a simple IDE interface in page.